rmjarvis/TreeCorr/README.rst

   (I'm working on new paper about TreeCorr, including some of the improvements I've made since then, but this will suffice as a reference for now.)
 - Record on the Astrophyics Source Code Library: http://ascl.net/1508.007
+- Developed by Mike Jarvis.
+Fee free to contact me with questions or comments at mikejarvis17 at gmail.
+Or post an issue (see below) if you have any problems with the code.

 The code is licensed under a FreeBSD license.
 Essentially, you can use the code in any way you want, but if you distribute it, you need to include the